Practical information

 Opening hours

-This exceptionally well conserved, studied, and restored architectural complex will be open to the public for a few events until the new museum project is put in place (in early 2024).
+This exceptionally well conserved, studied, and restored architectural complex will be open to the public for a few events until the new museum project is put in place (autumn 2024) or by booking a guided tour for groups.

 Opening days 2023